$0 Baden-Württemberg School Meeting Prep Checklist

 When they work: When you need real-time human support at meetings and your case is complex enough that document templates alone aren't sufficient.
 A consultant who knows the local Schulamt and school personnel can navigate interpersonal dynamics that no guide covers.

 When a lawyer is still better: Consultants cannot represent you legally.
 If you're past the Widerspruch stage and the Schulamt has rejected your objection, a consultant's involvement won't change the legal trajectory.
-At that point, only a Schulrecht lawyer or administrative court can overrule the Schulamt.
+At that point, obtain legal advice about court proceedings; a lawyer can represent you and a court can issue a binding judicial decision.

 5. A Professional Translator (For Specific Documents)